 Most consumers look at the price tag when considering purchasing a new appliance, but according to the National Resource Defense Council, it’s just as important to look at the EnergyGuide or EnergyStar labels to understand your long-term savings.

 One of the best places to start saving money is with your refrigerator, which, depending on its age, may be a huge energy eater.
 If your refrigerator was built in the 1980s, you could easily save more than $100 every year in energy costs just by replacing it with a modern unit.
 (Make it an Energy Star-qualifying model, and you can expect to see at least an additional 15 percent savings.)
+And don’t forget to recycle your old refrigerator!

 Other appliances to consider replacing include:

-Weighing your current expenses vs. the cost of a new appliance could help make the decision easier.
+Weighing your current expenses versus the cost of a new appliance could help make the decision easier.
 A little research can help you determine how to get the most bang for your buck — and make sure that you’re getting the appliance that’s perfect for you.